The Ultimate 2 Days in Cinque Terre Itinerary

 What to Pack for Cinque Terre?

 Stay tuned for a full list!
-In the mean time, here are some essentials:
+In the meantime, here are some essentials:

 - Comfortable clothes for hiking